How did Alaska become a State?

 Unfortunately, Alaskan law openly discriminated against Native Americans until 1945—the Anti-Discrimination Act of 1945 curbed discrimination in the state against Alaskan Natives.

 Because the state was admitted relatively late in US history, Native rights have been better protected.
 Today, much of the state is still owned by Native populations.
 For instance, in the 1958 statehood Act, the provision made it illegal for land to be taken away from Native titleholders.
 This legal provision did not apply in any of the lower 48 states.

 Alaska was always seen as a resource-rich land that drove, first Russia, then the Spanish, English, and later US settlers to its vast lands.
-Native Alaskans, similar to other regions in North America, endured hostility, disease, and war, but relative to their peers in other parts of the US, they have been able to control much of the lands in their native regions.
-Relative to the entire population of the state, about 120,000 of the 740,000 people in the state claim indigenous ancestry.
-Alaskan Native Corporations have also helped the state's native population to benefit financially from the state's wealth.
+Native Alaskans, similar to other regions in North America, endured hostility, disease, and war.
+Still, relative to their peers in other parts of the US, they have been able to control much of the lands in their native regions.
+Relative to the state's entire population, about 120,000 of the 740,000 people in the state claim indigenous ancestry.
+Alaskan Native Corporations have also helped the state's native population benefit financially from their wealth.

 - For more on Russian colonization and settlement in Alaska, see: Black, L. (2004).
 Russians in Alaska, 1732-1867.
 Fairbanks: University of Alaska Fairbanks.

 - For more on the period right before the purchase of Alaska by the US, see: Farrow, L. A. (2016).
 Seward’s folly: a new look at the Alaska Purchase.
 Fairbanks, Alaska: University of Alaska Press.

 - For more on the early history of US governing in Alaska and Native perspectives, see: Haycox, S. W., & Mangusso, M. C. (Eds.). (, 1996).
 An Alaska Anthology: interpreting the past.
 Seattle: University of Washington Press.